 Grapes contain resveratrol which is a polyphenol.
-After analyzing your gene expression and taking your data into account, it has been determined that grapes in your diet will be helpful for you.
+After an interpretation of your gene expression and taking your wellness goals into account, it has been determined that grapes in your diet will be of benefit for you.
 Resveratrol supports healthy mitochondrial functioning by stimulating mitochondrial biogenesis, a process in which mitochondria increase in mass and produce more energy.
 Resveratrol activates the peroxisome proliferator-activated receptor gamma coactivator 1-alpha (PGC-1alpha) pathway, which is a master regulator of mitochondrial biogenesis.
 In addition, resveratrol also regulates the gene expression of anti-oxidative enzymes such as NADPH oxidases (Nox), superoxide dismutase (SOD) and glutathione peroxidase 1 (GPx1).